Russellville Recreation and Parks - City Parks

 Russellville City Park is located in the City Park Complex and can be accessed from East B Street.
 City Park facilities include two tennis courts with pickle ball courts, two basketball courts and a lighted pavilion with handicapped accessible restrooms.
 The pavilion seats 48 and includes electric outlets, picnic tables, a group barbeque grill and a water fountain.
 A .6 mile multi-purpose trail with “Born Learning” stations is located in the park.
 The park also has picnic tables with barbeque grills, two horseshoe pits, and two composite play structures designed for ages 5 to 12 and ages 2 to 5.
 The park has become our most reserved and used park.

-The complex includes Vick Field which is used by RYBA for baseball practices and the Boys and Girls Club flag football league.
+The complex includes Vick Field (located at 915 East Parkway) which is used by RYBA for baseball practices and the Boys and Girls Club flag football league.
 It includes a concession and rest room facility.
 Also located in the complex are the Hughes Community Center, Arkansas River Valley Arts Center and the Parks Department Maintenance facilities.

 The Hughes Community Center contains three meeting rooms with seating capacities of 53, 33 and 23 and a gymnasium with seating capacity of 412 which also contains a kitchen and stage.
 The recreation and parks department offices and a weight room are also located in the building.
 The weight room includes universal weight equipment, free weights, treadmill and stationary bicycles.
 A weight room membership is $15 per month.
 Hours are 7am to 5pm on Wednesday and Friday, 7am to 8pm on Monday, Tuesday and Thursday and 9am to 5pm on Saturday.